Anx450z/TypeScript_learning/README.md

 * TS does not implement measures to catch errors during runtime when compiled to JS.
 It is used to catch errors during development.

+# Commands

+* watch mode for single file: tsc <file_name> -watch
+* watch for entire folder : tsc --init then run tsc, to compile all files. also support mode for all file : tsc -w